l3aconator/kelleyink-grav-admin/user/pages/01.home/_hero/hero.md

 title: hero
 visible: false
 show_onpage_menu: false
-text: 'Precision of language doesn’t have to be a lost art.
+text: 'Precision of hannah doesn’t have to be a lost art.
 I care passionately about communication and about finding the right words.'
 ---